 2. The SN initiates the RRC Transfer procedure, in which it transfers the received MCGFailureInformation as an octet string.

-3. The MN initiates the RRC Transfer procedure, in which it transfers the RRCConnectionReconfiguration, or RRCConnectionRelease, or MobilityFromNRCommand, or MobilityFromEUTRACommand as an octet string.
+3. The MN initiates the RRC Transfer procedure, in which it transfers the RRCConnectionReconfiguration, or RRCReconfiguration, or RRCConnectionRelease, or RRCRelease, or MobilityFromNRCommand, or MobilityFromEUTRACommand as an octet string.

 4. The SN sends the received RRC message to the UE in a container called DLInformationTransferMRDC, as specified in TS 38.331 [4].